2020 Best Invention

 In a Nutshell

-Returning a car you just purchased isn’t easy.
-In general, car dealerships don’t take returns or offer return policies.
-But there are a few exceptions, including some that are part of your rights as a consumer.
+In general, car dealerships don’t take returns or offer return policies for purchased vehicles.
+If the deal was legal and truthful, there are no federal laws requiring dealerships to accept return on car purchases.
+There are a few exceptions, including some that are your rights as a consumer.

 Written by Attorney Aan Malahia Chaudhry